We think this TV show stands out for:

 Is it any good?

+This superb series blends educational content and entertainment in the perfect ratio.
 Animal-themed programming certainly isn't an endangered species, so how do you go about weeding through the masses for the pick of the litter?
 Well, if you've found Animal Atlas, then the hunt is over.
-This superb series blends educational content and entertainment in the perfect ratio, getting kids' attention with quirky facts and conversational commentary before unleashing a wealth of quality information related to each animal species.
+It gets kids' attention with quirky facts and conversational commentary before unleashing a wealth of quality information related to each animal species.
 If the subjects are lions, for example, you'll learn about predators and carnivores as well as how nearby prey animals' unique defenses give them a fighting chance for survival.
 Think all bear species are pretty much the same?
-You'll think again after seeing how physical adaptations make each one a heavy hitter in his respective environment.
+You'll think again after seeing how physical adaptations make each one a heavy hitter in his respective environment

-Families can talk about how animals adapt to their environments.
+Families can talk about how animals adapt to their environments in Animal Atlas.
 What forces work against the species in this show?
 How are their bodies designed to help them survive?
 What would happen if one species became disproportionately dominant in a habitat?

 Similarities and differences are a common theme in this show.
 Kids: Which characteristics or interests do you share with your friends?
 How does this make it more enjoyable to be with them?
 Are differences necessarily a bad thing?
 In what ways do your unique qualities make you special?